-I chose to do the free walking tour.
-I figured it would be a great way to see the highlights of the city in the short amount of time I had.
-I met the guides (in bright green shirts) outside the State Library in front of the statue of Sir Redmond Barry.
-We were split into two groups to make it more manageable.
-I don’t know about the other group’s guide, but our’s, Desmond, was great!
-He was very knowledgeable, engaging, and funny!
+I chose to do the free walking tour, I figured it would be a great way to see the highlights of the city in the short amount of time I had.
+I met the guides (in bright green shirts) outside the Library in front of the statue of Sir Redmond Barry.
+Desmond, our tour guide, was great — he was very knowledgeable, engaging, and funny!

 The first stop on the tour was the Old Melbourne Gaol (jail).
 It was interesting to learn about the history of the jail and some of its more famous inmates in the past.
-I would’ve liked to have gone in and seen the inside, but that’s an additional cost and so not included in the free walking tour.
+I would’ve liked to have seen the inside, but it’s an additional cost and so not included in the free walking tour.

 Next, it was off to the Carlton Gardens & Royal Exhibition Building.
 Despite it being nearly winter, the gardens were still very colorful and full of life!
-Desmond was kind enough to warn us of the drop bears that live in the park 😉 The Royal Exhibition building is stunning, though unfortunately it’s not used for much nowadays.
+The Royal Exhibition building is stunning, though unfortunately it’s not used for much nowadays.

 Then it was on to Chinatown!
 We went under the large red arches that marked the start of it.